SoftwareAG/c8y-docs/content/users-guide/administration-bundle/data-retention.md

 {{< /c8y-admon-related >}}

 {{< c8y-admon-info >}}
 Retention rules are usually run during the night.
-When you edit a retention rule, you will not see an immediate effect in the **Usage** section on the **Home** screen of the Administration application.
+When you edit a retention rule you don´t see an immediate effect in the **Usage** section on the Home screen of the Administration application.
 {{< /c8y-admon-info >}}

 <a name="view-retention-rule"></a>